 The oozing, creamy egg yolk, combined with the salty, smoky bacon and mustardy dressing is perfect, simple, rustic food to us.
 At home, it is a one dish lunch or dinner salad, an entrée in the way that Americans mean entrée.
 This reminder of Lyon and our first wondrous days in France that led to many others is a favorite summer brunch or dinner entrée with crusty baguette and a glass of wine–perhaps a Cote du Rhone, perhaps a Beaujolais.
 Here is my rendition of Salad in the style of Lyon.

-Susan’s Salade Lyonnaise
+Smarsexypaleo’s Salade Lyonnaise Rdcipe

 When I make an entrée salad, I like to include enough vegetables that the salad is a well-balanced meal.
 So, in my version of this Lyonnaise classic, I added roasted potatoes, golden beets, and green beans.